dotnet/upgrade-assistant/README.md

 ### Running the tool

 If you installed the tool using the .NET CLI, it can be run by calling `upgrade-assistant`.
-Otherwise, it can be run by invoking `Microsoft.UpgradeAssistant.Cli.exe`.
+Otherwise, it can be run by invoking `Microsoft.DotNet.UpgradeAssistant.Cli.exe`.

 The usual usage of the tool is: `upgrade-assistant <Path to csproj or sln to upgrade>`